Skip to content

 How It Works

 1. Data Attribute Processing: Uses data-src, data-srcset, and data-sizes attributes which are swapped to standard attributes when images load.
-This prevents browsers from eagerly loading images before they enter the viewport.

 SEO